MSC72m/server-setup-tools/README.md

 - **Brook VPN Services:**
   - **Brook VPN Server:** A standard, fast VPN server.
-  - **SOCKS5 Proxy:** A versatile proxy server with username/password authentication, great for development or bypassing geo-restrictions.
+  - **SOCKS5 Proxy:** A versatile proxy server with username/password authentication.
-  - **WSS (WebSocket Secure) Server:** A stealthy VPN that masks traffic as regular HTTPS, making it effective against firewalls.
+  - **WSS (WebSocket Secure) Server:** A stealthy VPN that masks traffic as regular HTTPS.

 - **Automatic SSL:**
   - Automatically obtains and installs free SSL certificates from Let's Encrypt for your domain.
-  - Sets up automatic renewal, so you don't have to worry about expiration.
+  - Sets up automatic renewal.

 - **Dockerized Services:**
   - All Brook VPN services run in isolated Docker containers for better security and easy management.